The Veggie Recipe page!

 - Halloumi with 'greek potatoes' - fried in magic flavoured batter!
 See below.

 - Buckwheat and Tofu - The easiest tastiest recipe.
 Buckwheat is a wonderful grain.
 See magic recipe below.

 - Bacon and eggs - just use Tesco's great veggie bacon.
 Tastes like bacon crisps which are actually vegetarian - check the packet!

 - Pizza!!!
 With all sorts of things on...

 - Pasta!!! e.g. tagliatelli with mushrooms in a wine and cream sauce.

 - Sausage / Burgers, egg and chips - some really nice flavour veggie sausages and burgers abound: Cauldron, Linda McCartney, Vegetarians Choice (Holland & Barrett).
-AVOID QUORN! (see below)
+AVOID QUORN! (see note at the bottom)

 Honestly, does that sound like hardship?
 It isn't and it COSTS LESS than meat versions of the same.
 And just like meat, you can make it as interesting or boring as you like...

 SOME AMAZING RECIPES - EASY - SIMPLE - TASTY!